handsontable/hyperformula/README.md

 npm install hyperformula
 ```

-Once properly installed, you can use it like this:
+Once installed, you can use it like this:

 ```js
 import { HyperFormula } from 'hyperformula';